opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 http(s)://<server>:<port>/auth/realms/<realm>/.well-known/openid-configuration
 ```

-The main information that the Security plugin needs is `jwks_uri`.
+The main information that the security plugin needs is `jwks_uri`.
 This URI specifies where the IdP's public keys in JWKS format can be found.
 For example:

 ```
 jwks_uri: "https://keycloak.example.com:8080/auth/realms/master/protocol/openid-connect/certs"